-E&S monitoring will adhere to the guidelines set forth in the Environment and Social Framework (ESF) 2018 of the World Bank, SEPA Act 2014, Environmental and Social Management Framework (ESMF) of SFERP, Labor Management Procedures developed for SFERP, and Stakeholder Engagement Plan
+E&S monitoring will adhere to the guidelines set forth in the Environment and Social Framework (ESF) 2018 of the World Bank, SEPA Act 2014 to follow the regulations for Environmental Quality Analysis, Environmental and Social Management Framework (ESMF) of SFERP, Labor Management Procedures developed for SFERP, and Stakeholder Engagement Plan (SEP).

-(SEP).
 The objective is to ensure the regular and effective implementation of mitigation plans.
 The monitoring will be conducted at three levels.
 Firstly, at the Project Implementation Unit (PIU) level, environmental and social specialists will oversee safeguard monitoring, ensuring the proper implementation of mitigation plans through regular field visits.
 Secondly, at the field level, relevant staff from the concerned Construction Supervision Consultant (CSC) will conduct more frequent safeguard monitoring.
-Finally, the Contractor's E&S team will be responsible for implementing the mitigation plans and generating monthly, quarterly, and bi-annual reports.
+Finally, the Contractor's E&S team will be responsible for implementing the mitigation plans and generating monthly, quarterly, and biannual reports.